aliyun/aliyun-odps-jdbc/README.md

 * `http://<domain>/<subdomain>`
 * `https://<domain>/<subdomain>`

-If the user does not specify the protocal, HTTPS will be used:
+If the user does not specify the protocal, HTTPS will be used.

+For example:

+    Connection conn = DriverManager.getConnection("jdbc:odps://<domain>/<subdomain>", config);

-Other information is passed through a `config`.
+And other information is passed through a `config`.

 For example: